 Yellow Aster Butte Trail is a 7.1 mile moderately trafficked out and back trail located near Glacier, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from July until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Glacier: Follow the Mt.
 Baker Hwy.
 542 east for 12 miles to Forest Road #3065 (Twin Lakes Road).
 The road is located on the left hand side of the highway just beyond the Department of Transportation's Shuksan maintenance facility.
 Turn left on Twin Lakes Road and continue approximately 5 miles to the Tomyhoi Lake/Yellow Aster Butte Trailhead.
 Parking is plentiful at the trailhead and a toilet is also available.